PE and Sport Premium

 Pupils at The Wells Free School are taught to develop fundamental movement skills, become increasingly competent and confident and access a broad range of opportunities to extend their agility, balance and co-ordination, individually and with others, learning how to use their skills in different ways and to link them to make actions and sequences of movement.

-Swimming is currently taught in Year 6 using the local swimming pool at St John's Sports Centre.
-Last academic year (2018-2019), 96% of Year 6 children were able to meet the following National Curriculum requirements for swimming:
+Swimming is currently taught in Year 4 and for those that require further instruction in years 5 and 6 using the local swimming pool at St John's Sports Centre.
+Last academic year (2021-2022), 92% of Year 6 children were able to meet the following National Curriculum requirements for swimming:

 - swim competently and proficiently over a distance of at least 25 metres

 - perform safe self-rescue in different water-based situations